 DSD uses pulse-density modulation encoding—a technology to store audio signals on digital storage media that are used for the SACD.
 The signal is stored as delta-sigma modulated digital audio; a sequence of single-bit values at a sampling rate of 2.8224 MHz (64 times the CD Audio sampling rate of 44.1 kHz, but only at 1 ⁄ 32768 of its 16-bit resolution).
 DSD can be recorded in Standard Rate (2.8 MHz or 64fs), Double DSD (5.6 MHz or 128fs) and Quad DSD (11.2 MHz or 256fs).

 More information about the different rate structures that we have to offer can be found on this page.

 - This is a great read to fully understand DSD.

-- Try the free welcome sampler to run a test on your system.
+- Try the free starter pack to run a test on your system.

 - If you are not sure if your DAC (Digital to Analogue Converter) can playback a DSD (.dsf) file, you may check here.

 - Find out which software players you can use on the this page

 The "Native" in nativedsd.com